 - Reflection might include a discussion of the program and

 - Clear, well-communicated program design.

-complex.
-Commenting is appropriate and gives sufficient information but
+overly complex.
+Commenting is appropriate and gives sufficient

 - A more intelligent bot, including behaviour such as the

 - Going towards interesting things it sees in nearby

 - Going around walls if it sees interesting things on the

 - Results are clear and presented in an interesting way.
 Testing

 & analysis of the impact of the bot's intelligence on its

 efficiency escaping the dungeon.
 Analysis of the complexity of